Skyfrei/Saya/README.md

 # Simplified Saya version with DQN and PPO
 Sandbox Saya without any graphics.
 Trying to code a way to use reinforcement learning and MTCS in Real time strategy games.

-Game **will** not have any graphics for a long time if ever because the point of the project is to create an RTS game which can be deeplearned with different algorithms, following previously published licensed papers.
+Game was initially though **NOT** to contain graphs.
+This quickly changed as I needed a way to visualize AI movement, I am using SDL3.
 At the end of the project the AI will be able to go toe to toe with a human enemy and make the best possible decisions to win the game.

 # How can you collaborate